January 20, 20019

 - Separate panels are used for Character and Paragraph styles.

-- Symbols are threated as styles, but shown in a separate panel.
+- Symbols are threated as styles, but shown in a separate Symbols panel.

-- Reference objects with style roles are also shown in the Styles panel.
+- Reference objects with style roles are also accessed from the Styles panel.

-- Export styles into a VectorStyler specific style format for sharing and reuse (in binary, JSON or XML formats).
+- Export and reuse styles using VectorStyler specific style library (in binary, JSON or XML formats).

-- Update a collection of styles from a previously saved styles file.
+- Update a collection of styles from a previously saved styles library.

 - Organize styles into folders.

 - Use Style Activation Groups to automatically swap between different style instances.

 - Use Reference Canvases to create and edit objects, whose attributes can be reused as styles throughout the document.

 - Define multiple styles, by setting the role of a Reference Canvas.